You Are Not Alone: Advice, Help and Resources for Suicide Prevention and Mental Health Awareness

 Read the full article here.

-There is no true barometer—individual or collective—for how people are doing, as the magnitude of what the world is facing far outpaces what we have seen in this century.
+There is no accurate barometer—individual or collective—for people’s well-being, as the magnitude of what the world is facing far outpaces what we have seen in this century.
 What is certain is that the automatic response, “I’m fine,” is likely untrue.

 Here are strategies to open space so people might share more about how they are doing or what they need.
 Read the full article here.